Your job advert on MyCareer

 Try to think about how you can use the job advertisement to attract candidates – anything that makes your organisation and role profile stand out will help you to attract more people.

-A list of the skills, knowledge and qualifications you are expecting applicants to have.
+- A list of the skills, knowledge and qualifications you are expecting applicants to have.
 Some organisations break this down into essential and desirable.
 You might also include ‘soft’ or transferable skills here such as communication or teamwork skills.
-Use bullet points again for this section but try not to have too many very specific requirements.
+Use bullet points again for this section but try not to list too many requirements.

 There is the opportunity to add a link to your website for more details and/or attach supporting documentation (Word or PDFs).

 A description of your organisation is pulled through to the vacancy from your entry created when you first registered on MyCareer.
 You can add further information or update this information at any time and this is preferable to lengthening the information in the details section above.

 Please review our vacancy advertising policy before submitting a vacancy on MyCareer.